 The Drexel campus network infrastructure is provisioned using state-of-the-art, high performance electronics that drive an optical fiber inter-building network.
 High performance wired network connections link students, faculty, and professional staff to this backbone using a Category 5E twisted-pair copper plant.
 A pervasive wireless network provides service inside and outside of campus buildings.

 The DragonFly wireless network has provided ubiquitous network access to the University community since 2000.
 In 2008, the network was upgraded to support the Wi-Fi industry's best performance and greatest level of security.
 DragonFly3 is the University's preferred wireless network, and is available to students, faculty, and staff.
-It operates in both 2.4 GHz (Wi-Fi b/g/n) and 5 GHz (Wi-Fi a/n) frequencies and reaches top speeds of 300 Mbps.
+It operates in both 2.4 GHz and 5 GHz (Wi-Fi g/n/ac) frequencies.

-The legacy DragonFly network continues to provide service in the 2.4 GHz frequency (Wi-Fi b/g) to support older devices and those not currently capable of supporting the new Wi-Fi standards.
+The legacy DragonFly network continues to provide service in the 2.4 GHz frequency (Wi-Fig) to support older devices and those not currently capable of supporting the new Wi-Fi security standards.

 The Drexel Guest Network offers basic Web browsing for visitors and guests.